DSL Internet

 DSL is a solid choice for light internet users in areas where cable or fiber isn't available.
 But there are situations where switching to a different technology makes sense.

 🔄 Is DSL Not Cutting It?
 Here Are Your Options If your DSL speeds feel slow for streaming, gaming, or working from home, you have two main paths.
 First, check if cable or fiber has become available at your address — coverage expands regularly.
-Second, if you're in a rural area, fixed wireless as an alternative to DSL is worth exploring — it delivers speeds of 25–300 Mbps via radio signals from a nearby tower, with no cable infrastructure needed.
-For a full breakdown of all available options, see our guide to internet options in rural areas.
+Second, if you're in a rural area, fixed wireless internet is worth exploring — it delivers speeds of 25–300 Mbps via radio signals from a nearby tower, with no cable infrastructure needed.

 Here's a quick guide to when you should consider upgrading: